 There are many types of cosmetic fillers utilizing different substances.
-Perhaps the most common cosmetic fillers are hyluronic acid products which are materials naturally found in all of us.
-Others include collegan, calcium hydroxy appetite, and more.
-Each of these offer their unique advantages and disadvantages.
+Perhaps the most common cosmetic fillers are hyaluronic acid products which are materials naturally found in all of us.
+Others include collagen, calcium hydroxyapatite, and more.
+Each of these offers their unique advantages and disadvantages.

 How do fillers work?

 Cosmetic fillers work by increasing volume in areas that have lost volume or adding volume to areas you wish to improve.
 When this gel is injected, it acts like an inflated cushion to support facial structures and tissues that may have lost volume or elasticity due to normal aging.
 It also brings water to the surface of the skin to keep it looking fresh and supple.

 Common uses for cosmetic fillers include:

 - Nasolabial lines – the lines spanning from the corner of the nose to the corner of your mouth

 - Labiomental lines – the lines spanning from the corners of the mouth down

 - Lower eyelid – tear trough depression below the eyelid

 Men benefit from dermal filler injections in many of the same areas as women including around the mouth and eyes.
 We also use filler injections to add volume to the jaw and chin for a stronger, more defined profile and an enhanced sense of masculinity.
 Men with lips that are naturally thin or have thinned with age benefit from lip augmentation with filler injections as well.